The River Thames Boat Project is a not-for-profit company limited by guarantee that is registered with the Charity Commission.

 As part of building community links, and for fundraising purposes, we take our boat to local river-based events and hold open days each year, when members of the public are encouraged to come on board, take a tour and learn about our work.

-We also use our boat, when not on core client or community events, to help make the boat available to local groups and help us earn additional income in a manner that also fulfils the spirit of our charitable purpose.
-We offer the boat for summer evening cruises for experiential learning opportunities, for community hospitality events or meetings, to Friends of the River Thames Boat Project (an organisation run by volunteers to bring financial support to the charity) and to volunteers for their own gatherings and fund-earning events.
+We also use our boat, when not on core client or community events, to earn additional income to support the work that we do.
+We ensure that these events are in line with our charitable purpose.
+We offer the boat for Summer evening cruises, for experiential learning opportunities, for community hospitality events or meetings, to Friends of the River Thames Boat Project (an organisation run by volunteers to bring financial support to the charity) and to volunteers for their own gatherings and fund-earning events.

 Pippa Butterfield (part-time), responsible for client bookings, office management and finance

-Sonja Freebody (part-time, joined June 2016), who oversees client and event marketing activities, external communication and general fundraising
+Sonja Freebody (part-time, left October 2017), client and event marketing activities, external communication and general fundraising

-Miranda Jaggers (full-time), the charity’s longest-serving employee, who is project managing the build of the charity’s second boat and is also responsible for grant funding and community liaison.
+Miranda Jaggers (full-time), project managing the build of the charity’s second boat and also responsible for grant funding and community liaison.

-Peter Oldham (full-time), who is responsible for leading all boat and crew operations, training and maintenance and, as skipper of Thames Venturer, is the primary interface with our client groups on board.
+Peter Oldham (full-time), responsible for leading all boat and crew operations, training and maintenance and, as skipper of Thames Venturer, is the primary interface with our client groups on board.

-The charity benefits from the support of many volunteers, who act as boat crew, teachers and training leaders, event and fundraising supporters and office helpers.
-A full list of our volunteers is given here.
+The charity benefits from the support of many volunteers, who act as boat crew and teachers, as well as event and fundraising supporters and office helpers.
+A full list of our volunteers is given on page 15.

 Equality, training and people development

 The directors pursue a policy of equal treatment towards people with physical or mental disabilities.
 People with disabilities are an important part of our clientele.
 Thames Venturer was converted to make it possible for wheelchair users to have access to all passenger facilities on board, including the toilets and shower facilities.
-Our new boat Thames Discoverer, currently under construction, has been specially designed as an accessible boat with all the needs of our client groups in mind.
+Our new boat Thames Discoverer, delivered in February 2018, has been specially designed as an accessible boat with all the needs of our client groups in mind.

 We apply a policy of equal treatment for all staff and volunteers, who need to be able to perform the duties required of them in a safe, timely and effective manner, recognising that our clients’ health, safety and welfare remains paramount.

 This means we devote a significant number of days a year to developing staff and volunteers’ skills.
-Mates’ and crew training covers boat operations, health and safety, emergency drills, and disability awareness; in addition, we run special teacher and activity leader training days for those working on our environmental education programmes and activities.
-We also offer training in risk assessment for external groups and are actively growing this activity.
+Crew training covers boat operations, health and safety, emergency drills, and disability awareness; in addition, we run teacher training days for those working on our environmental education programmes and activities.